OmaymaS/onceupondata/content/post/2022-04-17-deep-learning-practical-experience/index.md

 ---
 **In the world of data science and machine learning, people tend to talk about the shiny stories, publishable methods, state of the art experiments, the rainbows and butterflies.
 In reality, practitioners struggle with lots of challenges while learning and applying new methods, but their practical lived experiences are rarely shared for different reasons.**

 I was recently following one of the few examples, in which someone shared their journey to the world of deep learning, without a lot of filtering.
-In [Not So Standard Deviation](https://nssdeviations.com/), the podcast Roger co-hosts with Hilary Parker, Roger explained his thought process and experiments with a specific use case involving images used to predict air pollution levels.
+In [Not So Standard Deviation](https://nssdeviations.com/), the podcast [Roger Peng](https://twitter.com/rdpeng) co-hosts with [Hilary Parker](https://twitter.com/hspter), Roger explained his thought process and experiments with a specific use case involving images used to predict air pollution levels.
 He described the practical caveats which are under-documented in the online material directed to anyone who is starting with model development including machine learning, deep learning or whatever people call them at any point!

-I found this experience sharing very valuable in a field that lacks such informal discussions, like the ones where Roger bounces ideas with Hilary and Lucy .
+I found this experience sharing very valuable in a field that lacks such informal discussions, as Roger did bouncing ideas with Hilary and [Lucy](https://twitter.com/lucystats).
 I decided to take this blog post as an opportunity to talk about different points, inspired by Roger’s comments but not limited to them.
 So here are some statements that may come from anyone who goes through a similar experience:

 - **I have NO mental model/intuition about how deep learning works.**
 - **I don’t have a clear strategy for hyperparameters selection/tuning.**